Ultra-Commerce-Staging/uc-paypal/docs/PayPal-Quick-Start.md

     </div>
 ```

-> Note: if you are using Broadleaf's Heat Clinic store, you can modify `cartOperations.html` and place this under the normal checkout button.
+> Note: if you are using Ultra's Heat Clinic store, you can modify `cartOperations.html` and place this under the normal checkout button.

 2. Include the following JS to invoke